GPC: A Pattern Calculus for Property Graphs: Looking ahead

 \paragraph{Label expressions}

 GQL will offer complex label expressions~\cite{sigmod22}, and these too can be added to the calculus as an extension.

 \paragraph{Enhancing conditions}

 We assumed that data values come from one countable infinite set of constants, very much in line with the standard presentations of first-order logic.
 In reality, of course, data values are typed, and such typing must be taken into account (at the very least, for the study of aggregation, to distinguish numerical properties).
-Furthermore, one could permit explicit equalities between singleton variables in conditions (currently, such variables implicitly join when they are repeated in a pattern).
+Furthermore, one could permit explicit equalities between singleton variables in conditions (currently, such variables implicitly join when they are repeated in a pattern). \begin{acks} The authors would like to thank the anonymous referees of PODS for their valuable comments and helpful suggestions.
+This work is supported by: